wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. PROTIP: Learn concepts and terminology by going through <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-420">these modules at the bottom of Microsoft's exam page</a>,

-1. Perform the <a target="_blank" href="https://microsoftlearning.github.io/dp-420-cosmos-db-dev/">hands-on labs detailed here</a>, which references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-420-cosmos-db-dev">these files</a>.
+1. Perform the <a target="_blank" href="https://microsoftlearning.github.io/dp-420-cosmos-db-dev/">hands-on labs detailed here</a> generated from <a target="_blank" href="https://github.com/MicrosoftLearning/dp-420-cosmos-db-dev">these files</a> and using https://github.com/microsoftlearning/dp-420-cosmos-db-dev

-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/get-started-azure-cosmos-db-sql-api/">LEARN</a>: Get started with Azure Cosmos DB for NoSQL
+   MODULE 1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/get-started-azure-cosmos-db-sql-api/">LEARN</a>: Get started with Azure Cosmos DB for NoSQL
       * Create lab resource group
       * Setup lab environment
       * Enable resource providers
       * <a target="_blank" href="https://microsoftlearning.github.io/dp-420-cosmos-db-dev/instructions/01-create-account.html#use-the-data-explorer-to-create-a-new-database-and-container">HANDS-ON</a>: Create an Azure Cosmos DB for NoSQL account.
 Use Data Explorer to create new items and issue basic queries.
       <br /><br />
-   2. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/plan-implement-azure-cosmos-db-sql-api/">LEARN</a>: <strong>Plan</strong> and <strong>implement</strong> Azure Cosmos DB for NoSQL
+   MODULE 2. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/plan-implement-azure-cosmos-db-sql-api/">LEARN</a>: <strong>Plan</strong> and <strong>implement</strong> Azure Cosmos DB for NoSQL
       * Configure throughput for Azure Cosmos DB For NoSQL with the Azure portal
-      * Migrate existing data using Azure Data Factory
+      * Migrate existing data using <a href="#ADF">Azure Data Factory</a>
       <br /><br />
-   3. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/connect-to-azure-cosmos-db-sql-api-sdk/">LEARN</a>: <strong>Connect</strong> to Azure Cosmos DB for NoSQL with the SDK
+   MODULE 3. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/connect-to-azure-cosmos-db-sql-api-sdk/">LEARN</a>: <strong>Connect</strong> to Azure Cosmos DB for NoSQL with the SDK
-      * Connect to Azure Cosmos DB for NoSQL with the SDK
+      * Connect to Azure Cosmos DB for NoSQL with the .NET SDK at https://github.com/microsoftlearning/dp-420-cosmos-db-dev
-      * Configure the Azure Cosmos DB for NoSQL SDK for offline development
+      * Configure the Azure Cosmos DB for NoSQL SDK for offline development (using the Windows  Azure Cosmos DB Emulator)
       <br /><br />
-   4. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/access-manage-data-azure-cosmos-db-sql-api-sdks/">LEARN</a>: <strong>Access</strong> and manage data with the Azure Cosmos DB for NoSQL SDKs
+   MODULE 4. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/access-manage-data-azure-cosmos-db-sql-api-sdks/">LEARN</a>: <strong>Access</strong> and manage data with the Azure Cosmos DB for NoSQL SDKs
-      * Create and update documents with the Azure Cosmos DB for NoSQL SDK
+      * Create and update documents with the Azure Cosmos DB for NoSQL SDK - navigate to the Keys pane connection details and credentials necessary to connect to the account from the SDK.
+Specifically: URI endpoint value
       * Batch multiple point operations together with the Azure Cosmos DB for NoSQL SDK
       * Move multiple documents in bulk with the Azure Cosmos DB for NoSQL SDK
       <br /><br />
-   5. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/execute-queries-azure-cosmos-db-sql-api/">LEARN</a>: Execute <strong>queries</strong> in Azure Cosmos DB for NoSQL
+   MODULE 5. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/execute-queries-azure-cosmos-db-sql-api/">LEARN</a>: Execute <strong>queries</strong> in Azure Cosmos DB for NoSQL
       * Execute a query with the Azure Cosmos DB for NoSQL SDK
       * Paginate cross-product query results with the Azure Cosmos DB for NoSQL SDK
       <br /><br />
-   6. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/define-implement-indexing-strategy-cosmos-db-sql-api/">LEARN</a>: Define and implement an <strong>indexing</strong> strategy for Azure Cosmos DB for NoSQL
+   MODULE 6. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/define-implement-indexing-strategy-cosmos-db-sql-api/">LEARN</a>: Define and implement an <strong>indexing</strong> strategy for Azure Cosmos DB for NoSQL
       * Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal
       * Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal
       <br /><br />
-   7. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/integrate-azure-cosmos-db-sql-api-azure-services/">LEARN</a>: <strong>Integrate</strong> Azure Cosmos DB for NoSQL with Azure services
+   MODULE 7. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/integrate-azure-cosmos-db-sql-api-azure-services/">LEARN</a>: <strong>Integrate</strong> Azure Cosmos DB for NoSQL with Azure services
       * Process change feed events using the Azure Cosmos DB for NoSQL SDK
       * Process Azure Cosmos DB for NoSQL data using Azure Functions
       * Search data using Azure Cognitive Search and Azure Cosmos DB for NoSQL
       <br /><br />
-   8. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/implement-modeling-partitioning-azure-cosmos-db-sql-api/">LEARN</a>: Implement a data modeling and <strong>partitioning</strong> strategy for Azure Cosmos DB for NoSQL <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey">LEARN</a>
+   MODULE 8. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/implement-modeling-partitioning-azure-cosmos-db-sql-api/">LEARN</a>: Implement a data modeling and <strong>partitioning</strong> strategy for Azure Cosmos DB for NoSQL <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey">LEARN</a>
       * Measure performance for customer entities
       * Cost of denormalizing data and aggregates and using the change feed for referential integrity
       <br /><br />
-   9. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/design-implement-replication-strategy-cosmos-db-sql-api/">LEARN</a>: Design and implement a <strong>replication</strong> strategy for Azure Cosmos DB for NoSQL
+   MODULE 9. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/design-implement-replication-strategy-cosmos-db-sql-api/">LEARN</a>: Design and implement a <strong>replication</strong> strategy for Azure Cosmos DB for NoSQL
-      * Connect to different regions with the Azure Cosmos DB for NoSQL SDK
+      * Connect to different regions with the Azure Cosmos DB for NoSQL SDK - using <tt>dotnet build</tt>
       * Configure consistency models in the portal and the Azure Cosmos DB for NoSQL SDK
       * Connect to a multi-region write account with the Azure Cosmos DB for NoSQL SDK
       <br /><br />
-   10. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/optimize-query-performance-azure-cosmos-db-sql-api/">LEARN</a>: <strong>Optimize</strong> query and operation performance in Azure Cosmos DB for NoSQL
+   MODULE 10. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/optimize-query-performance-azure-cosmos-db-sql-api/">LEARN</a>: <strong>Optimize</strong> query and operation performance in Azure Cosmos DB for NoSQL
       * Optimize an Azure Cosmos DB for NoSQL container’s indexing policy for common operations
       * Optimize an Azure Cosmos DB for NoSQL container’s index policy for a specific query
       <br /><br />
-   11. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/monitor-troubleshoot-azure-cosmos-db-sql-api-solution/">LEARN</a>: <strong>Monitor</strong> and <strong>troubleshoot</strong> an Azure Cosmos DB for NoSQL solution
+   MODULE 11. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/monitor-troubleshoot-azure-cosmos-db-sql-api-solution/">LEARN</a>: <strong>Monitor</strong> and <strong>troubleshoot</strong> an Azure Cosmos DB for NoSQL solution
       * Use Azure Monitor to analyze an Azure Cosmos DB for NoSQL account https://devblogs.microsoft.com/cosmosdb/announcing-azure-cosmos-db-mirroring-in-microsoft-fabric-private-preview/
       * Troubleshoot an application using the Azure Cosmos DB for NoSQL SDK
       * Store Azure Cosmos DB for NoSQL account keys in Azure Key Vault
       <br /><br />
-   12. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/manage-cosmos-db-sql-api-solution-using-devops-practices/">LEARN</a>: <strong>Manage</strong> an Azure Cosmos DB for NoSQL solution using DevOps practices
+   MODULE 12. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/manage-cosmos-db-sql-api-solution-using-devops-practices/">LEARN</a>: <strong>Manage</strong> an Azure Cosmos DB for NoSQL solution using DevOps practices
       * Adjust provisioned throughput using an Azure CLI script
       * Create an Azure Cosmos DB for NoSQL container using Azure Resource Manager templates
       <br /><br />
-   13. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/create-server-side-programming-azure-cosmos-db-sql-api/">LEARN</a>: Create server-side <strong>programming</strong> constructs in Azure Cosmos DB for NoSQL
+   MODULE 13. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/create-server-side-programming-azure-cosmos-db-sql-api/">LEARN</a>: Create server-side <strong>programming</strong> constructs in Azure Cosmos DB for NoSQL
       * Build multi-item transactions with the Azure Cosmos DB for NoSQL 39 min
       <a target="_blank" href="https://learn.microsoft.com/en-us/training/modules/build-multi-item-transactions-azure-cosmos-db-sql-api/6-exercise-create-stored-procedure-azure-portal">EXERCISE</a>: with the Azure portal, Author & Rollback a server-side JavaScript <strong>stored procedure</strong> scoped to a single logical partition
       * Expand query and transaction functionality in Azure Cosmos DB for NoSQL